Commercial Sublease Agreements

 Subleasing is almost inevitable, and as the landlord of a commercial property, you must prepare for this possibility.
-Therefore, in this article we’ll explain how subleasing works, and how you must legally protect your interests and your assets.
-Furthermore, we’ll discuss special considerations for a commercial sublease agreement in Texas, and a commercial sublease agreement in California.
+Therefore, in this article we’ll define “What is a commercial sublease agreement?”
+We’ll also explain how subleasing works and how you must legally protect your interests and your assets.
+Furthermore, we’ll discuss special considerations for commercial sublease agreements in Texas and California.
 Finally, we’ll provide the answers to a few frequently asked questions about commercial subleasing.

 What is a Commercial Sublease Agreement?

 A commercial sublease agreement (CLA) is a contract that clarifies the applicable conditions if a tenant subleases its commercial space.
 Explicitly, a sublease is the rental of property by a tenant to a third party, the subtenant.
 Accordingly, the tenant draws up the agreement and signs it along with subtenant.
 Naturally, the sublease covers all or part of the space the tenant leases and the sub-rent the subtenant is to pay.
 The tenant’s lease may require that the landlord agree to any sublease through a landlord sublease consent form.
 Indeed, the consent form is the landlord’s opportunity to protects its rights regarding any new subtenant.

 Apply For Financing